Niloy333/Wearanize_plus/README.md

 ## Dataset Versions

-For transparency and ease of use, the dataset has been released in two versions: [Wearanize+ Raw v1.0](#wearanize-raw-v10) and [Wearanize+ PlugNPlay v1.0](#wearanize-plugnplay-v10).
+For transparency and ease of use, the Wearanize+ dataset (and Wearanize+ OA) been released in two versions: [Wearanize+ Raw](#wearanize-raw-v10--v11-oa) and [Wearanize+ PlugNPlay](#wearanize-plugnplay-v10--v11-oa).
 PlugNPlay would be the ideal version for most projects, while the Raw version allows tracing back to the original data and may provide the opportunity for further analysis.
 Here are the differences in their contents:

-### *Wearanize+ Raw v1.0*
+### *Wearanize+ Raw v1.0 (& v1.1 OA)*

-This version/file contains the raw, unfiltered data collected from the participants of the project.
+This file/directory contains the raw, unfiltered data collected from the participants of the project.
 See the "Wearanize+ raw dataset" section and Appendix 2 of the [reference paper](#reference-paper) for more details.

-### *Wearanize+ PlugNPlay v1.0*
+### *Wearanize+ PlugNPlay v1.0 (& v1.1 OA)*

-This version/file contains a processed, synchronized, and truncated version of the raw data.
+This file/directory contains a processed, synchronized, and truncated version of the raw data.
 To streamline usability and avoid repeating the extensive preprocessing steps, data for each participant was consolidated into a single file and stored in European Data Format (EDF), preserving all metadata and signal properties.
-PSG-based Manual and automatic sleep scores were also integrated into the EDF files as 'PSG_Manual_score' and 'PSG_USleep_score' at a sampling rate of 1/30 Hz.
-Time-series signals were labeled according to the convention *[device_ID]_[channel_name]* and stored with the Float32 datatype (if they are read in Float64, convert them back to Float32 to save space).
+PSG-based Manual and automatic sleep scores were also integrated into the EDF files at a sampling rate of 1/30 Hz.
+Time-series signals were labeled according to the convention *[device_ID]_[channel_name]* and stored with the Float32 datatype.
 The PlugNPlay version includes data from 100 participants (out of the total 130) for whom both PSG and Zmax data were available, and manual sleep scoring could be performed.

+> [!NOTE]
+> If the data is read as float64, convert them to float32 to reduce memory load.

 In most cases, the channel names were kept consistent with the names provided by the associated device.
 However, they were sometimes modified for clarity or broader compatibility.
 See [PlugNPlay Channel Descriptions](#plugnplay-channel-descriptions) or the subject-wise *sub-nnn_task-sleep_channels.tsv* files for detailed information on specific channels. *[device_name]_[channel_a]:[channel_b]* indicates that *channel_a* was referenced to *channel_b*.